w3c/wcag3/guidelines/groups/images-and-media/audio-descriptions/audio-descriptions-style-guide.md

 [Title, role, or organization] asserts that:

-* Our organization has a style guide that includes guidance on :term[media alternatives] and a policy and/or processes that the style guide must be followed
+* Our organization has a style guide that includes guidance on :term[audio descriptions] and a policy and/or processes that the style guide must be followed

 ::assertion-required